dtex/huskylens/README.md

 # HuskyLens
 A [Johnny-Five](http://johnny-five.io) plug-in for the HuskyLens AI Vision Sensor.
-Learn more about the Huskeylens at [DFRobot](https://www.dfrobot.com/index.php?route=page/HuskyLens).
+Learn more about the HuskyLens at [DFRobot](https://www.dfrobot.com/index.php?route=page/HuskyLens).

 AI on robots doesn't get any easier than this.